newaetech/CW305-Arm-DesignStart/README.md

 you away.
 You probably won't be doing anything you haven't done before!
 For an experienced FPGA developer, there's nothing hard or tricky here.
-The intent of this note is to show that it *is* possible to run DesignStart on the CW305, and hopefully save you some time in getting there.
+The intent of this note is to show that it *is* possible to run DesignStart on our target FPGAs, and hopefully save you some time in getting there.

 ## Limitations